KareemAzab21/User-Activity-Microservice/README.md

-# Event-Driven Microservice with Node.js, MongoDB & GKE
+# Event-Driven Microservice with Node.js, MongoDB , GKE and Confluent (apache kafka)

 🚀 A scalable, Kubernetes-deployed microservice with a REST API for user activity tracking.